Cron/Anacron vs. Systemd

 - Consistent run time environment with the same environment variable set.
 This solves a common problem with Cron jobs: They run fine in one environment and not via cron because different PATH or other values in the environment.

-captures STDOUT and STDERR of your job and stores it in the systemd journal. - Better job status.
-You can use
+- Better logging! systemdcaptures STDOUT and STDERR of your job and stores it in the systemd journal.

-to check the status of what you ran.
-Outside of combing logs, cron offers no structured way to query the service status. - Better timer status.
-Use
+- Better job status.
+You can use systemctl status your-serviceto check the status of what you ran.
+Outside of combing logs, cron offers no structured way to query the service status.

-to get a summary of enabled timers and see when they last ran and when they will next run.
+- Better timer status.
+Use systemctl list-timersto get a summary of enabled timers and see when they last ran and when they will next run.

 In summary

 Systemd timers have some overhead to learn and setup, but provide a number of benefits.
-There some packages like systemd-cron
+There some packages like systemd-cron and systemd-cron-next that allow you to have cron entries converted to systemd-timers, to try to provide a best-of-both-worlds solution

 In favor of Cron